johnmay/efficient-bits/fp-idx/README.md

 (unless you have a shell env like Cygwin) and should see the section [Running from the Jar](#Running-from-the-jar).

 `smi2fps` runs through a SMILES file and outputs an ECFP2 (CDK CircularFingerprint) in FPS format.
 If no second argument is provided the output is to standard out.
-The ~1.4 million entries in ChEMBL 19 should take a few of minutes (YMMV).
+The ~1.4 million entries in ChEMBL 19 should take a few minutes (YMMV).

 `./smi2fps /data/chembl_19.smi chembl_19.fps`